-For an initial consultation, please stop by office hours or schedule an appointment by contacting Yulin Yang email@example.com.
+For an initial consultation, please stop by office hours or schedule an appointment by contacting Taylor B. Anderson via email at email@example.com

-This workshop introduces students to basic knowledge of the R and R studio.
+This workshop introduces students to basic knowledge of R and RStudio.
 Topics include software download and installation, useful resources for self-learning, basic expressions and functions, and conducting descriptive statistical analysis and regression analysis.

 This workshop helps students who encounter the missing data problem during their analysis.
-Topics include types of missing data and the methods for dealing with missing data (multiple imputation or ML estimation).
+Topics include types of missing data and the methods for dealing with missing data.

 The aim of this workshop is to introduce the general concept of power and sample size calculation to students.
 Topics include statistical power analysis, its purpose in research methodology, and sample size calculation.